E-2 Treaty Investor Visa with Turkish Passport: USA Entry Guide

 Application Process

 Step 1: Obtain Turkish citizenship and passport.
 Step 2: Identify or create a US business opportunity.
 Step 3: Make the qualifying investment.
 Step 4: Prepare the E-2 application (DS-160 form, business plan, evidence of investment).
-Step 5: Schedule and attend an interview at the US Embassy in Ankara or Consulate in Istanbul.
+Step 5: Schedule and attend an interview at the US Embassy in Ankara or Consulate in İstanbul.
 Step 6: If approved, receive the E-2 visa (typically within 1-2 weeks after the interview).
 The entire process from Turkish citizenship to E-2 approval can take 6-12 months.

 Comparison with Other US Visa Options

 EB-5 Green Card: Requires $800,000-1,050,000 investment, provides permanent residency, but has multi-year processing times and country quotas.
 L-1 Visa: Requires an existing business relationship with a foreign company, not available for new investments.
 H-1B: Employer-sponsored, subject to annual lottery, not suitable for entrepreneurs.
 B-1/B-2: Tourism/business visits only, no work authorization.
-The E-2 offers the best combination of speed, flexibility, and cost for Turkish citizens seeking to establish themselves in the US.
+The E-2 offers combination of speed, flexibility, and cost for Turkish citizens seeking to establish themselves in the US.

 Frequently Asked Questions